ItIsCiprian/Random-Password-Generator/README.md

 2. **Use the interactive controls** to generate and customize your password.

+## Installation

+### Android

+1. Go to the [Releases](https://github.com/ItIsCiprian/Random-Password-Generator/releases) page of this repository.
+2. Download the latest `.apk` file from the "Assets" section of a release.
+3. On your Android device, you may need to enable "Install from unknown sources" in your security settings.
+4. Locate the downloaded `.apk` file on your device and tap on it to install.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.